-Sanitary Sewer Lateral vs. Sanitary Sewer Main
+Lateral vs. Main

-A sanitary sewer lateral or house lateral is the pipeline between the Township sanitary sewer main, (usually located in the street) and the building.
+A sewer lateral or house lateral is the pipeline between the Township sanitary sewer main, (usually located in the street) and the building.
 The sewer lateral is owned and maintained by the property owner including any part, which may extend into the street or public right of way.